A Twisted Sort of Way

 “Well,” Ginny said, collapsing down on Ron’s empty bed.
 “Well that settles it then.”

 “They’re going to get me, one way or another.
 And if Susan kept her head down, and this…” Ginny bit her lip.
 “I don’t really have a choice.”

 Neville stayed rooted to the spot, intensity billowing between them.

 “You have a choice.”
 His voice came quiet.

 “No I don’t.”
 She shook her head.
 “Because the war isn’t just happening out there.
 At least not anymore, if it ever was.”
 She twisted her hands in her lap thinking about how wrong she had been.
 Her family hadn’t wanted her to just sit down and not fight back; at least not all of them.
 “And I think I have an idea.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, roisinWrite a Review